arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/intro/README.md

 Typeclasses are interfaces that define a set of extension functions associated to one type.
-You may see them referred as "extension interfaces".
+You may see them referred to as "extension interfaces."

 The other purpose of these interfaces, like with any other unit of abstraction, is to have a single shared definition of a common API and behavior shared across many types in different libraries and codebases.